Reddit Blasts A Bernese Mountain Dog Owner Who Intends To Earn Money Through Backyard Breeding

 With so many dogs in need of homes, there's no reason to breed more puppies when there are already so many without families.

-For those considering breeding, several expert recommendations can guide ethical practices.
+For those considering breeding, several recommendations can guide ethical practices.
 First, potential breeders should seek education on genetics and animal care, ensuring they understand the responsibilities involved.

 Additionally, forming partnerships with local shelters can provide insights into responsible breeding and the importance of spaying and neutering pets.